cjoakim/azure-cosmosdb-hackathon/design.md

   - No pk relationship to the Orders

 - Orders Collection
-  - for the Order, LineItems, Deliveries
+  - for the Order, LineItems, Deliveries; use a doctype attribute
   - Relatively dynamic, with more documents and RUs
   - Could use TTL to purge old orders